 Without said account, you lose access to Android Enterprise features which rely on this, primarily:

-- No OEMConfig (relies on Play API)
+- No OEMConfig for public apps (relies on Play API)

 - Any account-based features

-One side-effect to consider also, when provisioning a device using DPC identifier, the process of removing the placeholder account and swapping it out is not undertaken, so all devices provisioned in this way will be left with an “Android Enterprise” account on the device, which may cause issues.
+One side-effect to consider also, when provisioning a device using DPC identifier, the process of removing the placeholder account and swapping it out was not undertaken, so all devices provisioned in this way will be left with an “Android Enterprise” account on the device, which may cause issues.

 Google only supports Android Enterprise on GMS devices, those aligned with the CDD (Compatibility Definition Doc, which defines how an Android device should function and what it should support in order to be considered compatible with the wider Android ecosystem).